maxgoren/OWLang/README.md

  ## Friday
  ### Evening:
-Establishing what the language should look like and its key words, "general syntax".
+ - Establishing what the language should look like, its key words, and a general syntax.
-String searching algorithms and Regular
+ - String searching algorithms, Regular Expressions and their relationship to compilers.
-Expressions and their relationship to compilers.
+ - Lexical analysis/tokenization

 ```
     begin
         let myVar := (20 + (30  + 1));